 - Chekhov's Gun: During the first attack in the treehouse, Ernest accidentally spills some milk during the struggle - causing Trantor to flee.
 Trantor's aversion to milk is hinted a couple more times before the reveal.

-- Determinator: According to Ernest's fourth grade teacher.
+- Determinator: According to Ernest's fourth grade teacher."He never knew when to quit." [smack]

-- Hoistby His Own Petard: Trantor cursed the Worrell family to become dumber with each generation, possibly trying to create one dumb enough to free him.
-By the present, Ernest is basically a Man Child.
-And it's this child-like innocence that allows him to kill Trantor once and for all.
+- Hoist by His Own Petard: Trantor cursed the Worrell family to become dumber with each generation, possibly trying to create one dumb enough to free him.
+By the present, Ernest is basically a Manchild.
+But it's this child-like innocence that allows him to kill Trantor once and for all.

 - Home Made Inventions: Ernest has an attachment on his garbage truck which dumps wet sponges held by robot hands repeatedly.
 We don't get to see what it actually does, though.
 He likely invented the food-launching cannons in the tree-house, and he also built a troll trap using a dumpster.